7 Strategies for Sustainable Solar Energy Farms

 For example, shrubs like serviceberry and viburnum attract pollinators and offer berries to wildlife throughout the year, contributing to the farm's ecological health.

-Local Flora for Sustainable Solar Energy
+Using Local Flora for Sustainable Solar Power Sustainability

 Choosing local flora for vegetative buffers further strengthens the farm's sustainability efforts.
 By selecting plants that are naturally suited to the region, solar developers can create diverse environments that support native wildlife.